Menu

 GlaxoSmithKline has already invested £250 million to have a small firm work on a sister gene that may extend human lifetimes.
 Extended life expectancies will affect many aspects of society, including the life insurance industry.

-In conclusion, life expectancy in the UK has come a long way since the Industrial Revolution.
-While there’s much to celebrate, there’s still plenty of work to be done to address disparities and ensure continued improvements in the health and well-being of the nation.
+Life expectancy in the UK has improved significantly since the Industrial Revolution.
+While there is much to celebrate, plenty must be done to address disparities and ensure continued improvements in the nation’s health and well-being.

 By learning from the past, focusing on the present, and planning for the future, the UK can continue to make strides in extending and improving the lives of its citizens.